Nacoma/fixer-io/readme.md

 always a hassle.
 This project aims to help relieve some of that pressure by depending exclusively on PSR interfaces instead of hard dependencies - while maintaining a comfortable API.

+An additional goal of this project is to always deliver typed results.
+There's very little guessing about associative arrays involved when consuming this API.

 ## Supported Endpoints

 - Supported Symbols